 Maha is a member of the Board of Directors of Euro-Med Monitor, she holds a Master's degree in Political Science - Refugee Studies, and has worked with Euro-Med since 2014.
 In addition to her work in the field of human rights, Maha works as a journalist, reporting human rights violations in the Palestinian territories.
 In 2020, she won the Martin Adler Prize for her work in journalism.

 Irene is an American writer based in the Boston area.
-A second-year MFA fiction candidate at the University of New Hampshire, she holds a BFA in Creative Writing from Portland State University and is a graduate of the Independent Publishing Resource Center's Portfolio Program.
+An MFA graduate in Writing from the University of New Hampshire, she holds a BFA in Creative Writing from Portland State University and is a graduate of the Independent Publishing Resource Center's Portfolio Program.
 Her work has been recognized by Writer's Digest and Glimmer Train, and can be found in Jenny Forrester's Unchaste Anthology, Vol. 3 and online at Gaze and Peach Mag; she also coedits the literary journal Pom Pom.
 Irene is the author of How Do I Get to the Cloud (Quotidian Press) and is working on a novel, Effective Listening.
 She mentors young writers in Gaza through Euro-Med Monitor's project We Are Not Numbers.

 Ghadeer Awwad holds two master’s degrees in Public Policy and Democracy and Human Rights and is a Fulbright and Quebec Science Bridge Scholarship scholar.
 She has experience in education and academic research.
 She is a lecturer, researcher and projects manager.
 Her fields of interest are human rights, public affairs, community justice, governance, and digital information.